jdesrosiers/mediatypes/draft-ietf-httpapi-rest-api-mediatypes.md

 ## YAML and JSON {#sec-yaml-and-json}

-Since YAML [yaml] is a superset of JSON [JSON], the same interoperability considerations apply when using that syntax.
+JSON [JSON] interoperability considerations apply when using JSON syntax in YAML [yaml] documents.
 It is important to note though, that when serializing a YAML document in JSON, information can be discarded: this includes comments (see Section 3.2.3.3 of [yaml])